dewi-alliance/grants/README.md

 | Project                                             | Notes
 |-----------------------------------------------------|----------------------------------------------
-| HNT <> ETH bridge                                   | Convert HNT into an ERC20 token for use within the DeFi ecosystem
+| HNT <> ETH trust minimized bridge                   | Convert HNT into an ERC20 token for use within the DeFi ecosystem
-| Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools
+| Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools.
+Examples: how much data flowing through the network, how frequently, how many hotspots have transmitted data, geographic distribution of data transmission, transaction activity in DC and HNT burnt.
-| HNT wallet                                          | A user-friendly wallet for desktop or browser integration
+| HNT browser wallet                                  | A user-friendly wallet for macOS and Windows.
+Priority for a Chrome browser extension.
+Also looking to add support to Ledger hardware wallet.
+| HNT mobile wallet.                                  | HNT wallet for iOS and Android
 | Manufacturer dashboard                              | Show units sold, online/deployed, HNT burnt
-| Documentation translation                           | Make docs.helium.com available in other languages
+| Documentation translation                           | Make docs.helium.com available in other languages (Mandarin, Spanish, Japanese, Korean)
 | Security and/privacy overview                       | Create educational content to help hosts understand how a hotspot will interact with their home network.
 [Example](https://m.media-amazon.com/images/G/01/sidewalk/final_privacy_security_whitepaper.pdf)
 | Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior for anomoly detection; build trust scores; more sophisticated data crowdsourcing than current spreadsheet; documentation of current cheating techniques; alerts when suspicious networks pop up